Bitdefender: History

 In February 2025, Bitdefender acquired a division of Bitshield responsible for distributing Bitdefender products and services in Malaysia and Brunei.

-Cybersecurity
+In June 2025, Bitdefender announced an agreement to acquire Irish email security technology company Mesh Security Limited.
+Financial terms of the transaction were not disclosed.
+Mesh’s capabilities was expected to be incorporated into Bitdefender’s existing security platforms, pending regulatory approval.

+Fighting cybercrime

+In 2014, Bitdefender built an AI model that successfully blocked the WannaCry ransomware attack in 2017.

 Since 2016, Bitdefender has advised Europol’s European Cybercrime Centre (EC3) in supporting investigations into online criminal activity.
 Bitdefender joined the No More Ransom initiative in 2016, releasing free decryption tools for victims of ransom attacks to decrypt their devices without having to pay to do so.
 This included releasing a free universal decryption kit for users affected by the GandCrab ransomware attack in 2018.

 In 2016, Bitdefender advised the FBI, the DEA, and the Dutch National Police (with the support of Europol) during Operation Bayonet, culminating in the shutdown of the AlphaBay and Hansa black markets in 2017.

-In 2018, Bitdefender joined the Cybersecurity Tech Accord, and in 2019, provided operational support to Europol's European Cybercrime Centre, helping shut down the Sipulimarket and Silkktie darknet markets.
+In 2018, Bitdefender joined the Cybersecurity Tech Accord, and in 2019, provided operational support to the European Cybercrime Centre, helping shut down the Sipulimarket and Silkktie darknet markets.

 Bitdefender's 2020 research into the Interplanetary Storm botnet proxy network was provided to law enforcement ahead of the FBI dismantling the network in November 2023.

 In September 2023, Bitdefender provided support to Finnish authorities contributing to the seizure of the PIILOPUOTI dark web marketplace.
 In May 2024, Bitdefender was a supporting partner for Europol's Operation Endgame, which Europol called the largest operation ever against bots, including IcedID, SystemBC, Pikabot, Smokeloader and Bumblebee.
 It led to the takedown of over 100 servers, and four arrests worldwide.
+The next phase of Operation Endgame, which took place between November 10 and 13, 2025, led to 1,025 servers being taken down, disrupting credential theft, crypto wallet compromise, and other online attacks affecting hundreds of thousands of victims.

 Researchers for Bitdefender provided Finnish customs with information to help shut down the Sipulitie Tor marketplace in October 2024.

 Products and services

-Bitdefender's original product was sold as Antivirus Expert until 2001, when it was rebranded under the Bitdefender name.
+Bitdefender's original antivirus software was sold as Antivirus Expert until 2001, when it was rebranded under the Bitdefender name.In 2011, Bitdefender expanded and split its service lines into consumer and enterprise security products.

-Since 2011, Bitdefender has expanded to include consumer and enterprise security products, and in 2021, an extended detection and response (XDR) platform.
-Like most security suites, Bitdefender's consumer services are managed through an online portal, called Bitdefender Central, and organizations manage their endpoint security through the GravityZone platform.GravityZone expanded in 2025 to include PHASR (Proactive Hardening and Attack Surface Reduction), which allows for dynamic, individualized security configurations.

-Currently, Bitdefender offers antivirus and malware protection services, as well as password management, identity threat protection, and VPN services.
-Their all-in-one plans are offered in tiers, including Bitdefender Ultimate Security, and specific plans for small businesses and content creators, available for Windows, Mac OS, iOS, and Android.